renick/MigraDocPlusXML.Core/README.md

 As such copyrights belong to their respective authors.

-Only the Library files are included and merged to a single assembly.
+Only the necessary library files are included and the build results to a single assembly.